aleshaleksey/fansys23/04-combat.md

     - [Actions by action category (what they do)](#actions-by-action-category-what-they-do)

 ___
-## Prelude

-All entities have:
-- HiT (Hit Threshold): Representing how difficult it is to cause it damage with a targeted attack.
-- 6 Saves, one for each stat: Representing how well a target resists targeted effects and area of effect attacks.
-- NAP (Natural Attack Potential): How effectively an entity overcomes defences with Nat targeted attacks and the threshold for its Nat abilities and area of effect attacks.
-NAP is determined by base and SP dice count, and adds [Dex] or [Str].
-See the [NAP/SAP rules](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii), [NAP/SAP table](02-base-rules.md#nap-from-base-and-nat) and [NAT/SUP table](02-base-rules.md#nat-vs-sp-dice-and-sup-vs-mp-dice).
-- SAP (Supernatural Attack Potential): How effectively an entity overcomes defences with Sup targeted attacks and the threshold for its Sup abilities and area of effect attacks.
-SAP is determined by base and MP dice count and adds [Int] or [Wis].
-See the [NAP/SAP rules](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii), [NAP/SAP table](02-base-rules.md#nap-from-base-and-nat) and [NAT/SUP table](02-base-rules.md#nat-vs-sp-dice-and-sup-vs-mp-dice).

-The calculation of these parameters is covered in the base rules.
-There are three categories of offensive abilities: "targeted attacks", "abilities" and "manoeuvres".

-- "Targeted Attacks": The attacker rolls using NAP or SAP against a target's HiT.
-- "Abilities": The target rolls a save vs attacker's NT (Nat+13) or ST (Sup+13) plus governing stat.
-- "Manoeuvres": The attacker rolls using NAP vs target's NAP+13 plus governing stat.

-The effect is resolved immediately for instantaneous attacks, or at the start of the target's turn for effects that persist for a turn or longer.
+## Prelude: Common Combat Parameters

+There are parameters that most, or all, beings/entities have, that denote how successfully it attacks and defends against attacks. it should be noted that in each case only one of the sides (attacker or defender) needs to make a roll.
+The calculations are covered in the base rules.

+#### Attack Bonuses
+An entity has 4 attack bonuses (STR, DEX, INT, WIS) that represent how likely its targeted attacks are to be effective.
+An entity rolls an attack against a target's HiT (if the attack causes damage), or against one of its 4 save thresholds (for all combat manoeuvres other than the attack manoeuvre).

+The calculations for attack bonuses are found in "[Base Rules: NAP and SAP, NAT and SAT](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii)".

 ___
+#### Save thresholds
+An entity has 4 save thresholds (STR, DEX, INT, WIS) that represent:
+1. How likely it is to successfully defend against non-damaging combat manoeuvres.
+In this case, the attacker rolls an attack with an attack bonus against the target save threshold.
+2. How successful its area of effect and 'special' attacks are (such as spells).
+In this case, the target rolls a saving throw with the relevant bonus against the attacker's save threshold.

+The calculations for attack thresholds are found in "[Base Rules: NAP and SAP, NAT and SAT](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii)".

+___
+#### HiT (Hit Threshold)
+Representing how difficult it is to cause it damage with a targeted attack that causes damage.
+Attackers roll an attack with an attack bonus against the HiT.

+The calculations for attack thresholds are found in "[Base Rules: Hit Threshold (HiT)](02-base-rules.md#hit-threshold-hit)".

+___
+#### Save Bonuses, one for each stat
+An entity has 6 saving throws, one for each stat[1].
+Representing how well a target resists targeted effects and area of effect attacks.
+A target rolls a save with a save bonus against an attacker's save threshold.

+The calculations for saves are found in "[Base Rules: Saving throws](02-base-rules.md#saving-throws)".
+1. Some entities do not have all 6 stats.
+In that case they automatically fail saves for the stats that are missing.

+___
-## Attacks
+### Attacks

 An attack is any action attempted against an entity that has the potential to reduce its combat potential, be it by direct damage, inducing a condition, or otherwise.
 For example, slashing an entity with a sword, trying to shove or disarming it, throwing dynamite at a spot where the explosion will catch it, casting a spell that charms, paralyses or blinds it, or dropping a piano on an entity all count as attacks, as do many other actions.
+There three common forms of attacks

+- Targeted attacks
+- Area of effect attacks
+- Attacks of Influence

 ___
 ### Targeted attacks

-A targeted attack is an attack made specifically against an entity that involves the attacker making a [NAP] or [SAP] based roll against the target.
-Attacks that cause the target to make a save are also targeted attacks if they have a target of "1 entity".
+A targeted attack is an attack made specifically against an entity and involves the attacker and involves making a [NAP] or [SAP] based attack roll against the target.
 Usually these do damage, but they can also have other effects, for example the "grapple" manoeuvre.
+Targeted attacks can target more than one entity (eg "[Broad Strike](06-abilities.md#broad-strike)"), as long as they are specifically attacking those entities and not the general area.

+___
+### Area of effect attacks
+Area of effect attacks are made against a given area and generally effect all, or most of the entities and potentially objects within that area.
+A "[Elemental Cone](06-abilities.md#cone)" or "[Forest of Flame](08-spell-list.md#forest-of-flame)" are examples of area of effect attacks, although an avalanche or a tsunami can also be seen as area of effect attack.
+Entities caught within an area of effect attack must succeed on a [saving throw](02-base-rules.md#saving-throws) vs the attack's save threshold or suffer the full effects of the attack.
+Sometimes, upon a successful save it still suffers some of the effects.
+It is possible for an area of effect attack to only target the square occupied by a single entity.

+It should be noted that in real life armour does protect against some of the effects of are of effect attacks (eg shrapnel from a grenade).
+This aspect of realism is largely eschewed in our simplified system.

+___
+### Attacks of influence
+Some attacks, especially supernatural attacks, adversely influence a target, targets, or area.
+In this case it is treated like an area of effect attack (saving throw vs save threshold).
+An example would the "[Charm](06-abilities.md#charm-i-iv)" ability, or the "[Winter's Touch](08-spell-list.md#winters-touch)" spell.
+[Diseases and poisons](14-poisons-and-diseases.md) can also be considered attacks of influence, although on occasion they might be used as area of effect attacks, so it should be noted that there is often a fine line between the two.

 ___
 ### Attacks and damage bonuses